-In addition to minimizing hot water consum reduce your water-heating and sewer expenditures per month with

-WaterSense labeled PRSVs.
+In addition to minimizing water consumption, reduce your water-heating and sewer expenditures per month with WaterSense labeled PRSVs.
 Typical spray valves can release hot water at a rate of three to four gallons of water per minute (gpm).
-While the current standard for high-efficiency PRSVs is 1.6 gpm, WaterSense labeled options have been independently certified to use 1.28 gpm or less without sacrificing cleaning power.
+While the current Federal standard for high-efficiency PRSVs is 1.6 gpm, WaterSense labeled options have been third-party certified to use 1.28 gpm or less without sacrificing cleaning power.
 What does this mean for you?